 Self Criticism is Linked to Perfectionism

 According to this article by Trumpeter, Watson and O’Leary (2006), many who are critical of themselves are also perfectionists.
 If you are both self critical and a perfectionist, this combination can be particularly difficult to cope with.
-As a perfectionist you will demand the very highest standards, not only of others but also of yourself and when you fail, you will criticise yourself for it.
-This is a path towards bitterness and low self esteem, so you need to address this urgently.
+As a perfectionist, you will demand the very highest standards, not only of others but also of yourself and when you fail, you will criticize yourself for it.
+This is a path towards bitterness and low self-esteem, so you need to address this urgently.

-Self criticism can be caused by a person having extremely high standards, and so perfectionists who criticise themselves can become depressed, suffer from anxiety and even eating disorders.
+Self-criticism can be caused by a person having extremely high standards, and so perfectionists who criticize themselves can become depressed, suffer from anxiety, and even eating disorders.
 If this is a problem you suffer from, you really need to get help so that you can start to become kinder to yourself.

 How can you learn to be less critical of yourself?

-Here are some tips for changing self critical thinking and behaviour into more supportive thinking and behaviour, so that life becomes less of a burden and much more enjoyable:
+Here are some tips for changing self-critical thinking and behavior into more supportive thinking and behavior, so that life becomes less of a burden and much more enjoyable:

 - Start each day by saying thanks for all the good things in your life.
 Putting gratitude into your mind first thing in the day makes it likely that your thinking will continue in this way throughout the hours ahead.

 - You control how you think and this shapes your future – make a decision to be less critical.
 It is your choice how you think.
 Make the commitment to think differently today.